janwilmake/monacobro/README.md

 - ✅ Automatically adjust to system-theme
 - ✅ Use `mutation-observer.html` example to allow listening to changes of the data and rendering that.
 - ✅ Add JSDoc intellisense for the `monacobro.js` file
+- ✅ Create documentation of how to use it and where the boundary is...
-- Try to reduce layout shifts onload and on refresh
+- ❌ Try to reduce layout shifts onload and on refresh. **Don't see easy options, but only happens for Codelens**
-- Check how monaco is loaded in xytext and what is needed to use monacobro instead (e.g. how to create additional listeners? this is important to know)
+- Check how monaco is loaded in xytext and what is needed to use monacobro instead.
+Try using it in xytext, add data to html using lol-html.
+AI should be able to do this based on README.
-- Try using it in xytext
-- Create documentation of how to use it and where the boundary is...

 Focus on buglessness.
 Then use this in LMPIFY (for URLs only at first).
 Worth a post.